deanh/canvas-playground/README.md

 ## Use

-* Extend from entity.coffee and rect.coffee for your game entities and drawing primitive (or duck type, the APIs are super simple).
+* Extend from entity.coffee and rect.coffee for your game entities and drawing primitives (or, duck type--the APIs are super simple).

 * Instantiate your entities in main.coffee